 Company policy can be an effective control.
-Hollinger and Clark pointed out that companies with a strong policy against absenteeism have less of a problem with it.
+Hollinger and Clark pointed out that companies with a strong policy against absenteeism have a lesser problem with it.
 As a result, they would expect policies governing employee theft to have the same impact.
-Similarly, they felt employee education as an organizational policy has a deterrent effect.
+Similarly, they believed that employee education as an organizational policy has a deterrent effect.
 Control through selection of personnel is exerted by hiring persons who will conform to organizational expectations.
-Inventory control is required not only for theft, but for procedures to detect errors, avoid waste, and insure a proper amount of inventory is maintained.
+Inventory control is required not only for theft but for procedures to detect errors, avoid waste, and ensure that a proper amount of inventory is maintained.
 Security controls involve proactive and reactive measures, surveillance, internal investigations, and others.
-Control through punishment is designed to deter the specific individual, plus those who might be tempted to act illegally.
+Control through punishment is designed to deter the specific individual as well as others who might be tempted to act illegally.

 Hollinger and Clark interviewed numerous employees in an attempt to determine their attitudes toward control.
-With respect to policy, they concluded that "the issue of theft by employees is a sensitive one in organizations and must be handled with some discretion.
+With respect to policy, they concluded:

+The issue of theft by employees is a sensitive one in organizations and must be handled with some discretion.
 A concern for theft must be expressed without creating an atmosphere of distrust and paranoia.
-If an organization places too much stress on the topic, honest employees may feel unfairly suspected, resulting in lowered morale and higher turnover."
+If an organization places too much stress on the topic, honest employees may feel unfairly suspected, resulting in lowered morale and higher turnover.

 Employees in the study also perceived, in general, that computerized inventory records added security and made theft more difficult.
-With respect to security control, the researchers discovered that the employees regarded the purpose of a security division as taking care of outside-rather than inside-security.
-Few of the employees were aware that security departments investigate employee theft, and most such departments had a poor image among the workers.
-With respect to punishment, the employees interviewed felt theft would result in job termination in a worst-case scenario.
-They perceived that minor thefts would be handled by reprimands only.
+With respect to security control, the researchers discovered that employees regarded the purpose of a security division as taking care of outside-rather than inside-security.
+Few employees were aware that security departments investigate employee theft, and most such departments had a poor image among the workers.
+With respect to punishment, the employees who were interviewed felt that theft would result in job termination in a worst-case scenario.
+They perceived that minor thefts would be handled only by reprimands.

 Hollinger and Clark conclude that formal organizational controls provide both good and bad news.

-"The good news is that employee theft does seem to be susceptible to control efforts. . . .
+The good news is that employee theft does seem to be susceptible to control efforts....
 Our data also indicate, however, that the impact of organizational controls is neither uniform nor very strong.
-In sum, formal organizational controls do negatively influence theft prevalence, but these effects must be understood in combination with the other factors influencing this phenomenon."
+In sum, formal organizational controls do negatively influence theft prevalence, but these effects must be understood in combination with the other factors influencing this phenomenon.